Words and terms used in the world of From The Waters.

 A verb.
 The process of leaving a bonding impression, either the first time to establish the bond or as part of an activity to reaffirm it.

 A noun.
 Bonding.
 The establishment of a relationship or link.
+Examples include tseks and eqkuoses.

 The capital city of Schmuu.